 In July 1943, Vendel was sent out on a work detail to Nichols Field known as the Las Pinas Detail.
 The POWs on the detail were housed at the Pasay School in eighteen rooms.
 30 POWs were assigned to a room.
 To get to the airfield, the POWs marched about a mile and a half.
 The POWs were used to extend and widen runways for the Japanese Navy.
-The plans for this expansion came from the American Army which had drawn them up before the war.
-The Japanese wanted a runway 500 yards wide and a mile long going through hills and a swamp.
+The plans for this expansion came from the American Army which had drawn them up before the war, but the Japanese wanted a runway 500 yards wide and a mile long going through hills and a swamp.

 REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR SON PRIVATE VENDEL J TRINKA JR IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=

 A week or so after this notification, they received a letter from the War Department.

 The Provost Marshal General directs me to inform you that you may communicate with your brother, postage free, by following the inclosed instructions:

 It is suggested that you address him as follows: